-- 4: Treatment of Restructured Loans. (a) A restructured loan includes any new loan to repay or replace any loan/s that is overdue, rescheduled, rolled-over, or otherwise modified because of deterioration in the borrower's financial condition or an inability to repay the loan according to the original terms. - (b) A bank shall document the basis for restructuring a loan including, at a minimum: (i) current financial and cash flow information; (ii) changes to borrower's operations; and (iii) additional security obtained. - (c) If a loan is restructured and all overdue interest is paid by the borrower in cash at the time of restructuring, the restructured loan shall be classified Substandard.
-After payments have been made according to the restructured loan terms for a period of at least six months, the loan may be reclassified using the criteria above.
+4: Treatment of Rescheduled / Restructured /Renegotiated Loans

+- (a) A loan is considered restructured(or rescheduled, or renegotiated) when a bank grants concessions to aborrower because of a deterioration in the financial position of the borrower, orthe inability of the borrower to meet the original repayment schedule.
+Such concessions include- - new loan given to repay or replace existing loan; - roll-over of loan; or - modification of terms of the loan. - (b)A bank shall document the basis for restructuring a loan including, at a minimum: (i) current financial and cash flow information; (ii) changes to borrower's operations; and (iii) additional security, if any, obtained. - (c)If a loan is restructured and all overdue interest is paid by the borrower in cash at the time of restructuring, the restructured loan shall be classified Substandard.
+After payments have been made according to the restructured loan terms for a period of at least six months, the loan may be reclassified as appropriate, using the criteria in Part III paragraph (3), depending on the financial condition of the borrower and the ability to repay according to the restructured terms

-If a loan is restructured but all overdue interest is not paid by the borrower in cash at the time of restructuring, the loan shall be classified according to the criteria above.
-After payments have been made according to the restructured loan terms for a period of at least six months, the loan may then be reclassified using the criteria above.
+If a loan is restructured but all overdue interest is not paid by the borrower in cash at the time of restructuring, the loan shall be classified according to the criteria in Part III paragraph (3).
+After payments have been made according to the restructured loan terms for a period of at least six months, the loan may then be reclassified using the criteria in Part III paragraph (3), depending on the financial condition of the borrower and the ability to repay according to the restructured terms

-- (d) If any portion of principal or interest of a restructured loan subsequently becomes past due 90 days or more, the entire loan shall be placed in non-accrual and remain so until all overdue principal and interest is brought current by payment in cash. - Classification downgrades by MMA If an asset is assigned a lower graded by the MMA to a lower grade as a result of an on-site examination or otherwise, the bank shall (i) re-classify the asset on its books to the lower grade as assigned by the MMA, (ii) make provisions required for the grade, and (ii) maintain the asset at the lower grade until circumstances warrant a change, either higher or lower, to a different grade.
-Downgrades shall be made whenever circumstances require or if directed by the MMA; upgrades may only be made with prior written approval of the MMA. - 6: Provisioning Requirements (a) Provisions for loan losses.
+- (d)If any portion of principal or interest of a restructured loan subsequently becomes 90 days or more in arrears, the entire loan shall be placed in non-accrual and remain so until all overdue principal and interest is brought current by payment in cash. - (e)Banking institutions must have in place policies approved by the board which define the circumstances and conditions under which a loan/financing may be rescheduled or restructured.
+The policies should address the controls to avoid 'ever-greening' of loans/financing, including situations where loans/financing may be rescheduled or restructured more than once, and provisioning policies with respect to such loans/financing. - 5: Classification downgrades by MMA If an asset is assigned by the MMA to a lower grade as a result of an on-site examination or otherwise, the bank shall (i) re-classify the asset on its books to the lower grade as assigned by the MMA, (ii) make provisions required for the grade, and (ii) maintain the asset at the lower grade until circumstances warrant a change, either higher or lower, to a different grade.
+Downgrades shall be made whenever circumstances require or if directed by the MMA; upgrades may only be made with prior written approval of the MMA.

+6: Provisioning Requirements

+(a) Provisions for loan losses.
 Each bank shall establish and maintain an account on the balance sheet entitled "provisions for loan losses" (alternately "allowance for loan losses) which account shall include both specific and general provisions.
 This provisions account shall be created by charges to provision expense in the income statement and shall be maintained at a level that is fully adequate at all times to absorb potential losses in the loan portfolio.